Marie de Beauvilliers: Life

-The king did not entirely forget her, however, and installed her as the abbess at Montmatre in 1598 or 1601.
+The king did not entirely forget her, however, and installed her as the abbess at Montmartre in 1598 or 1601.
 The appointment enjoyed the powerful support of Benoît of Canfield, Cardinal de Sourdis and Francis de Sales.
 Sources differ as to when she became abbess, but she retained the position for a remarkably long time, retiring from it only in 1657, probably on account of her extreme old age.
 The death in 1613 of Abbess Anne Babou led to Marie-Catherine's appointment as abbess of Beaumont, apparently concurrently with her position at Montmartre, but she held the Beaumont appointment only for two years.

 There was considerable resistance within the abbey, but the new abbess persisted and over the year good order was restored.
 As she grew older she became more pious and austere personally, and more effective as a leader in imposing obedience on the sisters.
 It was only in 1657 that she retired.
 She lived on for another decade, however, dying on 21 April 1667 in Paris, just four days short of her ninety-third birthday.